Ted's Hiking World Tower Arch

 *

-The arch opening's dimensions aren't great as local arches go, but this nevertheless feels like the biggest rock that I have stood under.
+The arch opening's dimensions aren't so great as local formations go, but this nevertheless feels like the biggest rock that I ever have stood under.

 *